Episode 7: From Russia With Love

 I have purchased some on the eBay and I'm repairing many of those.

-Rusev tells them he's running an IT repair business.
+Rusev tells them he's running an IT repair business, but that's not true.
+Most of this equipment, it's for surveillance.

 And it's only later when technical experts begin to pour through the stuff they've seized that they find the treasure, the telegram messages between Marcelek and his correspondent.